martakarass/adept-pseudocode/README.md

 #### Arguments

 - `x` - A numeric vector.
 A one-dimensional time-series we want to segment pattern from.
-In accelerometry application, `x` would often be a vector magnitude computed from a three-dimensional time-series of acceleration measurements (for details how to compute vector magnitude, see [source](https://martakarass.github.io/resources/specialtopics_materials/intro/#spherical-coordinate-system-radius-vector-magnitude)).
+In the application of walking stride segmentation, `x` would often be a vector magnitude computed from a three-dimensional time-series of raw acceleration measurements (for details how to compute vector magnitude, see [source](https://martakarass.github.io/resources/specialtopics_materials/intro/#spherical-coordinate-system-radius-vector-magnitude)).

 - `x_fs` - A numeric scalar.
 Frequency at which a time-series `x` is collected, expressed in a number of observations per second.

 - `templates_list` - A list of numeric vectors.
 Each vector represents a distinct pattern template used in segmentation.
 Such templates may be sourced from publicly available ones (see R data package `adeptdata` [documentation](https://cran.r-project.org/web/packages/adeptdata/adeptdata.pdf), page 4) or manually derived from some small part of data collected from individuals from population of interest.

 - `pattern_duration_vec` - A numeric vector.
 A grid of potential pattern durations used in segmentation.
 Expressed in seconds.
-Example: for healthy individual with assumed stride duration range between 0.7s and 1.8s could be `[0.7 0.8 0.9 1.0 1.1 1.2 1.3 1.4 1.5 1.6 1.7 1.8]`.
+Example: for healthy individual with assumed stride duration range between 0.7s and 1.8s, this argument could be a vector `[0.7 0.8 0.9 1.0 1.1 1.2 1.3 1.4 1.5 1.6 1.7 1.8]`.

 - `similarity_measure` - A character scalar.
 Statistic used to compute similarity between a time-series `x` and pattern templates.
 Considered values: `"cov"` - covariance, `"cor"` - correlation.
 Default is `"cov"`.

 - `x_similarity_mat_moving_average_W` - A numeric scalar.
 A length of a moving window used in moving average smoothing of a time-series `x` for similarity matrix computation.
 Expressed in seconds.
-Default is `NULL` (no smoothing is applied).
+Default is NULL (no smoothing is applied).

 - `do_finetune` - A logical scalar.
 Whether to apply fine-tuning procedure in segmentation.
-The fine-tune procedure tunes preliminarily identified beginning and end of a pattern in data so as they correspond to local maxima of time-series `x` (or smoothed version of `x`) found within neighbourhoods of preliminary locations.
+The fine-tuning procedure tunes preliminarily identified beginning and end of a pattern in data so as they correspond to local maxima of `x` (or of smoothed version of `x`, see `x_finetune_moving_average_W` arg) found within neighbourhoods of preliminary locations.
 Defaults to FALSE (no fine-tuning procedure employed).
+In the application of walking stride segmentation, we would often want to keep it TRUE as we want to learn precise location of a pattern occurrence in data.

 - `x_finetune_moving_average_W` - A numeric scalar.
 A length of a moving window used in moving average smoothing of a time-series `x` in fine-tuning procedure.
 Expressed in seconds.
 Default is NULL (no smoothing applied).
 If `do_finetune` is set to FALSE, this parameter has no action.

 - `finetune_area_wing_W` - A numeric scalar.
 A length of wing of the area centered at preliminarily identified beginning and end of a pattern within which we search for local maxima of `x` (or smoothed version of `x`) in fine-tuning procedure.
-For example, if this parameter is set to `0.2` (and `do_finetune` is set to TRUE), he algorithm will search for local maxima of `x` time-series is area which corresponds to from 0.2 seconds before to 0.2 seconds after the preliminarily identified beginning/end of a pattern.
-Default is `NULL`.
+For example, if this parameter is set to `0.2` and `do_finetune` is set to TRUE, the algorithm will search for local maxima of `x` subset (or of smoothed version of `x` subset, see `x_finetune_moving_average_W` arg) which corresponds to from 0.2 seconds before to 0.2 seconds after the preliminarily identified beginning/end of a pattern, respectively.
+Default is NULL.
 If `do_finetune` is set to FALSE, this parameter has no action.
 Must be such `finetune_area_wing_W` is less than half od the smallest value in `pattern_duration_vec` (after mapping from time [s] to vector length [number of vector indices] that happens in algorithm).

 #### Returns

-- `out_mat` matrix with pattern segmentation results.
-Each row describes one identified pattern occurrence:
+- `out_mat` - matrix with pattern segmentation results.
+Each row describes one identified pattern occurrence.
-    -  column 1 (`tau_i`) -  index of `x` where pattern starts,
+    -  column 1 (`tau_i`) -  numeric (integer) scalar; index of `x` where pattern starts.
-    -  column 2 (`T_i`) - pattern duration, expressed in `x` vector length,
+    -  column 2 (`T_i`) - numeric (integer) scalar; pattern duration, expressed in `x` vector length,
-    -  column 3 (`sim_i`) - similarity between a pattern and `x` (as determined with `similarity_mat` matrix value in the algorithm, before fine-tune procedure is done, if any).
+    -  column 3 (`sim_i`) - numeric scalar; similarity between a pattern and `x` (as determined with `similarity_mat` matrix value in the algorithm; does not change after fine-tuning procedure application).

 #### Pseudocode